 Section 17557 of the Government Code states that a test claim must be submitted on or before December 31 following a given fiscal year to establish eligibility for reimbursement for that fiscal year.
-The test claim for this mandate was filed by the County of Los Angeles on May 30, 1996.
-Therefore, costs incurred for Chapter 762, Statutes of 1995 and Chapter 763, Statutes of 1995, are eligible for reimbursement on or after January 1, 1996.
-Costs incurred for Chapter 4, Statutes of 1996, regarding transport and secured custody of defendants, are eligible for reimbursement on or after January 25, 1996.
+The test claim was filed by the County of Los Angeles on October 4, 1996.
+Statutes of 1995, Chapter 641, became effective and operative on January 1, 1996.
+Therefore, costs incurred on or after January 1, 1996, are eligible for reimbursement.

 Actual costs for one fiscal year shall be included in each claim.
 Estimated costs for the subsequent year may be included on the same claim, if applicable.

-Pursuant to section 17561, subdivision (d)(1) of the Government Code, all claims for reimbursement of costs shall be submitted within 120 days of notification by the State Controller of the enactment of the claims bill.
+Pursuant to Government Code section 17561, subdivision (d)(1), all claims for reimbursement of initial years' costs shall be submitted within 120 days of issuance of the claiming instructions by the State Controller.